Lee Ingleby: Career

 Ingleby's first major role was as the young lead in the 2000 BBC miniseries Nature Boy alongside Paul McGann.
-He played Smike in a 2001 television film version of The Life and Adventures of Nicholas Nickleby.
+He played Smike in the 2001 television film version of The Life and Adventures of Nicholas Nickleby.
 Also in 2001, he starred in and wrote the screenplay for the short film Cracks in the Ceiling, which he appeared in with his father, Gordon Ingleby.
 In the 2002 theatrical release Borstal Boy, based very loosely on the life of Irish poet-activist Brendan Behan, Ingleby played a bully in an English boarding school for juvenile offenders.

-Ingleby has also made one-off appearances in television programmes such as Hustle, Clocking Off, No Angels, Fat Friends, Jonathan Creek, Spaced, Dalziel and Pascoe, Cadfael (Pilgrim of Hate) and The Bill.
+Ingleby has also made one-off appearances in television programmes such as Hustle, Clocking Off, No Angels, Fat Friends, Jonathan Creek, Spaced, Dalziel and Pascoe, Cadfael (Pilgrim of Hate), and The Bill.
 He has had supporting roles in films such as Gustave in Ever After alongside Drew Barrymore and as Hollom in the 2003 Peter Weir film Master and Commander: The Far Side of the World.

 In 2004, Ingleby had a small role in the Orlando Bloom vehicle Haven, which premiered at the Toronto Film Festival but was not commercially released until 2006 following heavy re-editing.
 He also guest-starred in the Doctor Who audio adventure Terror Firma.

-In 2006 Ingleby appeared in Jimmy McGovern BBC TV series The Street, where he played abusive husband Sean O'Neill alongside Christine Bottomley.
-Another project was the 2006 television adaptation of The Wind in the Willows, in which he played Mole.
+In 2006, Ingleby appeared in Jimmy McGovern BBC TV series The Street, where he played abusive husband Sean O'Neill alongside Christine Bottomley.
+Another project during 2006 was the television adaptation of The Wind in the Willows, in which he played Mole.
 It also starred Bob Hoskins as Badger, Matt Lucas as Toad and Mark Gatiss as Ratty.
 He also appeared in a modernised BBC adaptation of Rapunzel for the Fairy Tales series.
+Ingleby also played the important role of Vic Tyler, the father of John Simm's character Sam Tyler, in an episode of Life on Mars.